katiestar99/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

       - common
       - content

-.. _ansible_search_path:
+.. _assible_search_path:

-The Ansible search path
+The Assible search path
 =======================

 Modules, module utilities, plugins, playbooks, and roles can live in multiple locations.
-If you write your own code to extend Ansible's core features, you may have multiple files with similar or the same names in different locations on your Ansible control node.
-The search path determines which of these files Ansible will discover and use on any given playbook run.
+If you write your own code to extend Assible's core features, you may have multiple files with similar or the same names in different locations on your Assible control node.
+The search path determines which of these files Assible will discover and use on any given playbook run.

-Ansible's search path grows incrementally over a run.
-As Ansible finds each playbook and role included in a given run, it appends any directories related to that playbook or role to the search path.
+Assible's search path grows incrementally over a run.
+As Assible finds each playbook and role included in a given run, it appends any directories related to that playbook or role to the search path.
 Those directories remain in scope for the duration of the run, even after the playbook or role has finished executing.
-Ansible loads modules, module utilities, and plugins in this order:
+Assible loads modules, module utilities, and plugins in this order:

 1. Directories adjacent to a playbook specified on the command line.
-If you run Ansible with ``ansible-playbook /path/to/play.yml``, Ansible appends these directories if they exist:
+If you run Assible with ``assible-playbook /path/to/play.yml``, Assible appends these directories if they exist:

    .. code-block:: bash